Escondido CoDA Meeting

 CoDA Meetings Near Me

-Look for Escondido CoDA meetings at places of worship like churches, synagogues, and mosques, as well as at community centers like the Escondido Town Hall.
-The first step in getting better is to find a group in the Escondido area, but it's also important to have human support and understanding.
+Try looking up Escondido CoDA gatherings at places of worship like churches, synagogues, and temples, or at community centers like the Escondido Town Hall.
+Finding a meeting in the Escondido area is the first step toward recovery, but having personal support and understanding is also important.

 Can being codependent in a relationship actually be a good thing?
 The Guardian